neotypes/neotypes/docs/src/main/tut/docs.md

 ## Session creation

-`neotypes` adds an extension method (`.asScala[F[_]: Async]`) to `org.neo4j.driver.v1.Session` that allows to build a `neotypes`'s session wrapper.
+`neotypes` adds an extension method (`.asScala[F[_]: Async]`) to `org.neo4j.driver.v1.Session` and `org.neo4j.driver.v1.Driver` that allows to build a `neotypes`'s session and driver wrappers.
 You can parametrize `asScala` by any type that you have a typeclass `neotypes.Async` implementation for.
-The typeclass implementation for `scala.concurrent.Future` is built-in.
-Please node that you have to make sure that the session is properly closed at the end of the application execution.
+The typeclass implementation for `scala.concurrent.Future` is built-in (Please read more about [side effect implementations][alternative_effects.html]).
+Please note that you have to make sure that the session is properly closed at the end of the application execution if you decide to manage session lifecycle manually.

 ```scala
 val driver = GraphDatabase.driver("bolt://localhost:7687", AuthTokens.basic("neo4j", "****"))